gnprice/tsflower/README.md

     their codemods, and they're all in on Flow -- so surely whatever tool they're using does have solid Flow support.

-- Do more renaming and rewriting:

-  - Type references to things like `ReadonlyArray` in the default lib, which become a constant other identifier.
-Use `defaultLibraryRewrites` with `'FixedName'` in the mapper.
+- Do more renaming and rewriting.
+See `src/rewrite/*.ts` for many existing examples, for references to things in the default library, in React, and in React Native.

-  - Type references to things like `Omit` in the default lib, which have to act more like a macro -- rewriting the type reference in place, using its arguments.
-Use `defaultLibraryRewrites` with `'TypeReferenceMacro'` in the mapper.

 - Extend the driver and CLI layer: